nuvla/nuvla/docs/docs/administrators/swarm-deployment.md

     docker-machine ssh dockermachine-1556097484

 using the name of the machine provided in the machine listing.
+This may be a non-root account; to become root use the command `sudo su -`.

 To tear down the Swarm cluster use the command: